 The following is a summary of this Issue.
-This summary should be read in conjunction with, and is qualified in its entirety by, more information detailed in the chapter titled "Terms of the Issue" on page 259 of this Draft Letter of Offer.
+This summary should be read in conjunction with, and is qualified in its entirety by, more information detailed in the chapter titled "Terms of the Issue" on page 260 of this Letter of Offer.

-Particulars Details of Equity Shares Equity Shares proposed to be issued Up to 4,63,98,000 Equity Shares Rights Entitlement Up to 1 (One) Equity Share for every 1 (One) fully paid-up Equity Share held on the Record Date Fractional Entitlement The Equity Shares are being offered on a rights basis to the existing Eligible Equity Shareholders in the ratio of 1:1 (1 Rights Equity Share for every 1 Equity Share held) as on [●], the Record Date.
+Particulars Details of Equity Shares Equity Shares proposed to be issued Up to 4,63,98,000 Equity Shares Rights Entitlement Up to 1 (One) Equity Share for every 1 (One) fully paid-up Equity Share held on the Record Date Fractional Entitlement The Equity Shares are being offered on a rights basis to the existing Eligible Equity Shareholders in the ratio of 1:1 (1 Rights Equity Share for every 1 fully paid-up Equity Share held) as on Friday, January 20, 2023, the Record Date.
 Accordingly, no circumstance is likely to arise which would result in fractional entitlement.
-Record Date [●], [●] Face value per Equity Shares ₹5 Issue Price per Rights Equity Share ₹5 per Equity Share Issue Size Up to 4,63,98,000# Equity Shares of face value of ₹5 each for cash at a price of ₹5 per Rights Equity Share aggregating to an amount of ₹2319.9 lakhs.
-Assuming full subscription Voting Rights and Dividend The Equity Shares issued pursuant to this Issue shall rank pari passu in all respects with the Equity Shares of our Company.
-Equity Shares issued, subscribed and paid up 4,63,98,000 Equity Shares prior to the Issue ,,,,, Equity Shares subscribed and paid-up after the Issue Up to 9,27,96,000# Equity Shares (# assuming full subscription for and allotment # Assuming full subscription of the Rights Entitlement) Money payable at the time of Application ₹5 Use of Issue Proceeds For details, please refer to the chapter titled "Objects of the Issue" on page 65 of this Draft Letter of Offer.
-Terms of the Issue For details, please refer to the chapter titled "Terms of the Issue" on page 259 of this Draft Letter of Offer.
-Scrip Details ISIN: INE978A01027 BSE : 519552 NSE: HERITGFOOD Rights Entitlement ISIN [•]
+Record Date Friday, January 20, 2023 Face value per Equity Shares ₹5 Issue Price per Rights Equity Share ₹5 per Equity Share Issue Size Up to 4,63,98,000# Equity Shares of face value of ₹5 each for cash at a price of ₹5 per Rights Equity Share aggregating to an amount of ₹2319.9 lakhs.# Assuming full subscription Voting Rights and Dividend The Equity Shares issued pursuant to this Issue shall rank pari passu in all respects with the Equity Shares of our Firstly, Change transition has the disard sector Company.
+Equity Shares issued, subscribed and paid up prior to the Issue 4,63,98,000 Equity Shares Equity Shares subscribed and paid-up after the Issue Up to 9,27,96,000# Equity Shares (# assuming full subscription for and allotment # Assuming full subscription of the Rights Entitlement) Money payable at the time of Application ₹5 Use of Issue Proceeds For details, please refer to the chapter titled "Objects of the Issue" on page 66 of this Letter of Offer.
+Terms of the Issue For details, please refer to the chapter titled "Terms of the Issue" on page 260 of this Letter of Offer.
+Scrip Details ISIN: INE978A01027 BSE : 519552 NSE: HERITGFOOD Rights Entitlement ISIN INE978A20019